Jumperkables/a_vs_c/README.md

 ## Contributions:
 Dont bullet points just make everything nicer.
 * **Big(gest?)
 Norm Dictionary:** We centralise many of the existing norm databases into one flexible and extensive resource.
 It includes concreteness values we focus on, but many, many more that others may find useful.
-To the best of our knowledge, this is the largest single compilation of word-norm databases available in python.
+To the best of our knowledge, this is the largest single compilation of word-norm databases available in code.
 * **To be confirmed**